 Nageshwar Temple is dedicated to Lord Shiva, it is one of the 12 Jyotirlinga Shrines mentioned in Shiva Purana.
-And Nageshwar is believed to be the first and a self-existent “Jyotirlinga” i.e. shrine; in an underground sanctum.
-Located on the route between Dwarka city and Beyt Dwarka Island, this Shiva Temple lies on an island on the coast of Saurashtra in Gujarat.
-The major attraction of this temple is a 25 meter tall statue of Lord Shiva who is seated and a large garden with a pond surrounding the statue.
+And Nageshwar is believed to be the first and a self-existent “Jyotirlinga”.
+The Jyotirlinga is located in an underground sanctum.
+Located on the route between Dwarka city and Beyt Dwarka Island, this Shiva Temple lies on the coast of Saurashtra in Gujarat.
+The major attraction of this temple is a 25 meter tall statue of Lord Shiva who is seated in a large garden with a pond surrounding the statue.

 History of Nageshwar Temple

 The story behind this temple is not just one.
 Two well known legends are attached to the existence of this numinous temple.
 They are as follows: